pathminder/pathminder.github.io/_skills/use-magic-device.md

 **Decipher Written Spell:** This works like deciphering a written spell with the Spellcraft skill, except with a higher DC.

 **Address Power Stone:** This works like addressing a power stone using Spellcraft, except with a higher DC.

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.

+**5 Ranks:** You can use the aid another action to assist another creature's Use Magic Device check by attempting a check against the item's Use Magic Device DC.

+**10 Ranks:** If you roll a natural 1 when activating an item, you take a --10 penalty on Use Magic Device checks with that item for 24 hours instead of being unable to activate it.
+This penalty stacks with itself.

+**15 Ranks:** You can use this skill to emulate two races or two alignments simultaneously.

+**20 Ranks:** If you roll a natural 1 when activating an item, you can reroll the check at a --10 penalty to activate the item.
+You must take the result of the second check, even if it is worse, and you can't reroll it again.